-Join Brian Bradley for an in-depth discussion in this video 3ds Max project structure, part of Up and Running with Particle Flow in 3ds Max.
+Join Brian Bradley for an in-depth discussion in this video 3ds Max project structure, part of Learning Particle Flow in 3ds Max 2013.

 We have set up the scene files for this…course using 3DS Max's built in project management tools.…Meaning that we have made use of a…very specific project folder that will allow us to…quickly and easily access each of the available…scene files from inside the 3DS Max application itself.…To ensure that you are set up and able to take…advantage of this powerful file management system, we're going to quickly…walk through correctly setting up the 3DS Max project folder for this course.…